 Safety and Security

-The safety and well-being of program participants will be a number one priority.
+The safety and well-being of program participants will be the number one priority.
 Luckily EVI is one of the safest places on earth.
-It is also a modern day community with electricity, running water, internet access and just a few minutes drive to the City of Ithaca and nearby hospitals and clinics.
+It is also a modern-day community with electricity, running water, internet access and just a few minutes drive to the City of Ithaca and nearby hospitals and clinics.
 The city of Ithaca is also very safe and crime is minimal.
 For the occasions in which participants will be leaving the ecovillage, either on their own or in groups, proper orientation will be given to ensure personal safety.
-In addition, all program guides, staff and volunteers will be given required training regarding codes of conduct and safety protocols.
+In addition, all program guides, staff, and volunteers will be given required training regarding codes of conduct and safety protocols.
 All program participants will be asked to disclose any personal health information or other circumstances to help the program guides facilitate their well being.